Porkballs/CTFnOSCP/README.md

+# A Collection of tools for OSCP/CTF/Bug-Bounty

+#### WARNING - There are auto-exploit tools.
+Check before using!

 # Kali Setup — Apps & Programs Inventory

 Everything the `setup.sh` script installs, stages, or configures on a fresh Kali VM.